 None of these systems are inherently better.
 The purer resonances of just intonation may have a certain settled simplicity, but if we were just after settled simplicity then we would avoid all sources of dissonance in our music.
 And while their mathematical neatness has a conceptual as well as a sonic appeal, it does not ultimately mean we have to prefer them overall.

 A superb Wire profile of the late avant-garde pioneer Tony Conrad explains how he spent much of his life railing against “the tyranny of the Pythagorean worldview, whereby the proportions found in the intervals were elevated to a cosmic hierarchy, a divinely endowed ‘harmony of the spheres’, fixed for all time”.
 To him, this type of thinking “reeked of aristocratic oppression, and entrenchment in such an elitist system left no role for the agency of the individual”.

-However philosophical you want to get about it, we’re pretty much stuck with equal temperament on the guitar anyway (despite some curious custom builds with winding frets).
+However philosophical you want to get about it, we’re pretty much stuck with equal temperament on the guitar anyway (despite curious custom builds with winding frets, and even some amazing DIY lego-quarter-tone inlays).
 But it is vital to understand why our music sounds the way it does for ourselves – this should be a matter of principle, and I guarantee it will come in handy sometime (…try making your own scales out of just the natural harmonics).